Quick Answer

 ~$100 | 2,800 lumens max | USB-C rechargeable | IP68 | ~115g

 This is my go-to recommendation for a primary rechargeable survival flashlight.
-The PD36R Pro runs on a single 21700 cell, recharges via USB-C, and delivers a genuinely useful 150-lumen low mode that runs for over 20 hours.
-I carried one during a three-day winter storm outage in 2024 and never had to swap cells.
+The PD36R Pro runs on a single 21700 cell, recharges via USB-C, and delivers a genuinely useful 150-lumen low mode that runs over 20 hours.
+I carried one during a three-day winter storm outage in 2024 and never swapped cells.
 The tail switch is decisive and easy to find by feel.
-The build quality is outstanding — I’ve dropped mine on rock multiple times with nothing more than cosmetic scratches.
-Con: At $100, it’s the priciest pick on this list.
+Build quality is outstanding — I’ve dropped mine on rock multiple times with nothing more than cosmetic scratches.
+Con: At ~$100, it’s the priciest pick here.
 Best for: Primary handheld in your home kit, bug out bag, or bedside.

 Streamlight ProTac 2L-X — Best Compact Field Light